OddOneOut/bwp-google-xml-sitemaps/readme.txt

 == Frequently Asked Questions ==

+**Q: When I visit `http://example.com/sitemapindex.xml`, WordPress returns a 404 page.
+What should I do?**

+This might be caused by unflushed rewrite rules, which should have been flushed when you activate this plugin.
+You can try flushing them manually by visiting Settings -> Permalinks and then clicking Save Changes.

 **Q: I choose not to display certain sitemaps but the sitemapindex still displays them?**

 What you see is actually a cached version of the sitemapindex.
 You can wait for it to be refreshed automatically or simply choose to 'Flush the Cache'.